 Table of Contents

-Older people, pregnant women, and children between the ages of 5 and 12 most often get motion sickness.
-Once the motion stops, your motion sickness stops and you’ll gradually feel better.
-In rare cases, motion sickness is triggered by a problem with your inner ear (fluid buildup or an ear infection).
-It can also occur more frequently in connection with serious medical conditions, such as Parkinson’s disease.
+Motion sickness is common in older people, pregnant women, and children between the ages of 5 and 12.
+Also, it’s common in people who have migraine headaches.
+It may be genetic.
+Once the motion stops, the motion sickness stops.
+You’ll gradually feel better.
+In rare cases, motion sickness is triggered by a problem with your inner ear.
+This could be due to fluid buildup or an ear infection.
+Parkinson’s disease can also cause motion sickness.

 Symptoms of motion sickness